Lutaaya47/alx-system_engineering-devops/0x00-shell_basics/README.md

-reurie ieiru eiri universen apart from kjkndfondf kfkd nnklfdnkf who thinks so this is the fifth one this is the sixth on
+reurie ieiru eiri universen apart from kjkndfondf kfkd nnklfdnkf who thinks so this is the fifth one this is the sixth on this is kinda the seventh